Matatika/matatika-docs/content/endpoints/workspaces.md

 /api/workspaces/{workspace-id}/members
 {:.path .path-GET}

-Returns all members of the workspace `workspace-id`.
+Returns all members of the workspace `{workspace-id}`.
 A member is a profile that belongs to particular workspace.
 Member resources contain only the associated profile ID and name.

 ### Prerequisites
 {: .no_toc }

-- The user must be a member of the workspace `workspace-id`
+- The user must be a member of the workspace `{workspace-id}`

 ### Request
 {: .no_toc }